 - Separate stained clothes.
 When I notice a stain, I still hang up the clothes.
 But instead of putting them away in my closet, I hang them on my bedroom door.
 Then, when it’s time to wash a load of laundry, I take the stained clothes with me too.

 - Treat the stains.
 While a regular load is washing, I go to work on removing the stains.
-I apply the stain remover and let it rest until it’s time to switch loads and start another.
+I pretreat the clothes with stain remover and let it soak in until it’s time to switch loads and start another.
 It’s just enough “sitting” time for the stain remover to do its job.

 - Wash the treated clothes in hot water.
-I used to use homemade laundry detergent, but I switched to Thieves Laundry Soap by Young Living.
-You can read why I made the switch here!
+I use my homemade laundry detergent – you can find the recipe here.

 - Dry.
 Depending on the clothing, I either line dry or dry them in my dryer.
-I’m a huge advocate for line drying, though, because of its many health benefits (read more here)!
+I’m a huge advocate for line drying, though, because of its many benefits!
 It is gentler on your clothes and saves on electricity.
 Win-win!

 Note: I’m known to forget about treated clothes and let them sit overnight.
-I haven’t had any problems with it or cause any issues to leave for over an hour.
+I haven’t had any problems with it or caused any issues to leave for over an hour.

 Shortly after I started my real food journey, I started paying attention to the products I use in my home.
 MANY of the typical household cleaning and beauty products we used were full of chemicals I couldn’t pronounce.
 How was I to know which were the worst?

 Using the Think Dirty App, I found which products in my home were the worst offenders.
-Laundry products often rate really bad!
+Laundry detergents and products often rate bad!
 For example, Shout stain remover rates at an 8!
 (Ten being the worst for toxins.)
+Natural stain removal it is!

 Bottle by bottle, I switched over my products to natural options.
 I love using DIY recipes because: